Sunlight (2024 film): Plot

 The following morning, the two continue their journey.
 Along the way, Monkey begins to make advances on Roy, which leads to him fingering her while driving.
 Upon finishing and pulling over, an uncomfortable Monkey then explains that it was her “other self” that was making impulsive moves on Roy and wishes not for things to become sexual between the two as it would make things complicated for Monkey should Jane find her way to make advances on Roy again.
 The two continue their journey, still maintaining a close bond.

 Eventually, the two finally reach the cemetery where Roy’s father is buried, and the two spend all day digging up the grave.
 Around nighttime, Roy finally reaches the buried coffin and retrieves the real watch upon desecrating his father’s skeletal remains, and then says his farewells to his deceased father.
 The two narrowly escape upon being discovered by the groundskeeper.
 During the night, Monkey confides in Roy that she feels that she may not achieve her goal and that her true self is afraid to come out of the suit as she fears that Roy will not love her the same way he loves Monkey, which he denies and the two embrace.

 In the morning, Roy has Monkey shower and clean herself off in a motel while he goes to wash her suit and exchange the watches.
-Upon reaching the pawn shop, he tries to pawn both watches, but the shopkeeper explains that they were both fake, which causes Roy to buy a wolf suit and suffer a breakdown, unaware that the shopkeeper had swindled him out of the watch that was actually worth money.
-Meanwhile, Wade finally catches up to Jane, who is sitting outside of the laundromat waiting for her suit to be finished drying.
+Upon reaching the pawn shop, he tries to pawn both watches, but the shopkeeper explains that they were both fake, which causes Roy to exchange both watches for a human-sized wolf suit and then suffer a breakdown, unaware that the shopkeeper had swindled him out of the watch that was actually worth $25,000.
+Meanwhile, Wade finally catches up to Jane, who is sitting outside of the laundromat waiting for her suit to finish drying.
 She locks herself in the laundromat and puts her suit back on to become Monkey again.
 Roy arrives in time and manages to rescue Monkey.
 Although the two drive away to escape Wade, Roy’s RV is too heavy to drive fast enough, allowing Wade to pedal and catch up to them, beginning a chase.
 Monkey then suddenly and impulsive leaps out of the RV’s door and lands in front of Wade’s bicycle, which causes her to become critically injured, and Wade is killed by the accident.
 Roy manages to get her to a hospital and later returns to the cemetery to bury Wade’s body, only for Gail to suddenly arrive and arrest Roy on the spot.